skoolkid/skoolkit/sphinx/source/commands.rst

     -s START, --start START
                           Set the start address to JP to.
     --sim-load            Simulate a 48K ZX Spectrum running LOAD "".
+    --sim-load-fast       Simulate a 48K ZX Spectrum running LOAD "".
+This option intercepts calls to the ROM's load routine at
+                          $0556, and will work only if every block on the tape is loaded by that routine.
     --state name=value    Set a hardware state attribute.
 Do '--state help' for more information.
 This option may be used multiple times.